-Action # Title Description Total Funds Contributing 3 Communication and Curriculum Support 2.3 Provide family liaison positions to support programming and school communications (newsletter, social media, website, etc.) and lending library specialist positions to support curriculum education and expertise for teachers and parents.
-(LCFF Priorities 3.A3.C., 6.A., 6.B., 7.A7.C.)
-WHAT: Improve and augment communication and support for families \$225,676.64 No by providing streamlined communication to elicit strong parent participation and assist in providing access to a broad course of study.
-WHO: Family liaisons, and lending library specialists OUTCOME/MEASUREMENT: 100% of students will have access to a broad course of study.
+Action # Title Description Total Funds Contributing Action # WHO: Family liaisons, and lending library specialists OUTCOME/MEASUREMENT: 100% of students will have access to a broad course of study.
 (Tracking of parent participation attendance logs, LCAP survey response rate) WHY: Communication and curriculum support for parents and learning coaches are keys to student success.
 Family liaisons support the academic program by working with teachers and other school staff to communicate with families about upcoming events and workshops as well as student programming options.
 Lending library specialists assist in helping parents, learning coaches, teachers, and other staff in utilizing additional books and academic items to supplement and support learning and access to a broad course of study.
-STRATEGIES/RESOURCES: a) Family Liaisons - Support programming and school communications (newsletter, social media, website, etc.); assist with parent education workshops. b) Lending Library Specialists - Support curriculum education and expertise for teachers and parents; provide curriculum workshops for parents. c) Communication Tools - Use of web support (Beehively), communication/marketing programs (e.g. Canva), and social media.
+STRATEGIES/RESOURCES: a) Family Liaisons - Support programming and school communications (newsletter, social media, website, etc.); assist with parent education workshops. b) Lending Library Specialists - Support curriculum education and expertise for teachers and parents; provide curriculum workshops for parents. c) Communication Tools - Use of web support (Beehively), communication/marketing programs (e.g. Canva), Ordering Handbook, Title I, Part A Handbook, intervention resources, and social media.
+Total i ulius 2.4 Parent and Family Engagement 2.4 Develop and implement school community events, a family engagement policy, and parent education workshops, including workshops to support parents of students with disabilities and parents of English learners.
+(LCFF Priorities 3.A3.C., 6.C.)
+WHAT: Support parent involvement and participation through school \$208,497.73 No

-Action # Title Description Total Funds Contributing 4 Parent and Family Engagement 2.4 Develop and implement school community events, a family engagement policy, and parent education workshops, including workshops to support parents of students with disabilities and parents of English learners.
-(LCFF Priorities 3.A3.C., 6.C.) \$109,234.39 No WHAT: Support parent involvement and participation through school events, parent workshops, and school policy.
-WHO: Certificated and classified personnel OUTCOME/MEASUREMENT: LCAP Survey responses and response rate, ELAC meeting minutes and attendance, parent education workshop attendance WHY: Parents are vital to the success of Heartland and education in general.
+Action # Title Description Total Funds Contributing WHO: Certificated and classified personnel OUTCOME/MEASUREMENT: LCAP Survey responses and response rate, ELAC meeting minutes and attendance, parent education workshop attendance WHY: Parents are vital to the success of Heartland and education in general.
 As learning coaches, parents play an important role as drivers of education for their students.
 It is important to collaborate with and involve parents in the development of a strong and supportive school climate that supports all learners.
 Through events, parent education, and policy, Heartland aims to equip parents with the resources, information and sense of community needed to assist in helping their students thrive.
-STRATEGIES/RESOURCES: a) Community Events - Certificated and classified personnel will collaborate to provide community events for the school, such as back-to-school events, graduation, etc. b) Family Engagement Policy - Staff with the collaboration of parents will formulate a family engagement policy to outline key ideas to support family engagement and a positive school climate. c) Parent Education Workshops - Certificated and classified personnel will collaborate to provide parent education workshops, such as supporting students with special needs, organization and time management support for students, learning styles, etc.
+STRATEGIES/RESOURCES: a) Community Events - Certificated and classified personnel will collaborate to provide community events for the school, such as back-to-school events, graduation, etc. b) Family Engagement Policy - Staff with the collaboration of parents will formulate a family engagement policy to outline key ideas to support family engagement and a positive school climate. c) Parent Education Workshops - Certificated and classified personnel will collaborate to provide parent education workshops, such as supporting students with special needs, organization and time management support for students, learning styles, etc. d) Title I Parent Engagement Coordinator - Supports parent and family engagement through relationship building, event planning, communication with parents, families, and community partners, as well as other engagement strategies.